 After a varied career in the design world, Jane began to quilt in 1980.
 She found that these “soft paintings” satisfied the draftsman, the craftsman and the artist in her.
 Consequently, she is now a dedicated (some say “obsessed”) quilt artist and fabric designer.

-Jane A. Sassaman worked in many design mediums before discovering quilting.
-After concentrating in textile design and jewelry making at Iowa State University, she worked as a window dresser, a sign maker, an illustrator and as a designer of decorative accessories.
-Simultaneously, however, she continued her personal painting and fiber projects – embroidery, soft sculpture, costumes.
-Jane began to quilt in 1980.
-She found that these “soft paintings” satisfied the draftsman, the craftsman and the artist in her.
-Consequently, she is now a dedicated (some say “obsessed”) quilt artist.
-Her work has been shown in many national and international art quilt exhibits, including Quilt National 1989 through 2005 and Contemporary American Quilts, the first major exhibit of American art quilts in England.
-Her quilt “Willow” was named as one of the hundred best American quilted of the century.
+Her art quilts have been shown in many national and international exhibits, including Quilt National 1989 through 2005 and Contemporary American Quilts, the first major exhibit of American art quilts in England.
+Her quilt “Willow” was named as One of the One Hundred Best American Quilts of the Century.
 Jane is also the author of “The Quilted Garden”.
 The book includes twenty years of her work and exercises for making nature-inspired quilts.
-In 2004 and 2008, Jane was also nominated for Quilt Teacher of the Year.